Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 * Defmacro(DefmacData)
 * Defun(bool, DefunData) (where true = inline)

-This spans the kinds of declarations that chialisp can contain.
+This spans the kinds of declarations that Chialisp can contain.
 Having a well-defined frontend type serves as a proof of sorts that the code has been fully read and understood.
 In the frontend form, we can perform transformations on the code without worrying about breaking its more primitive representation.
 Since we've extracted the code's meaning, we can more easily substitute runtime compatible forms of the code from the perspective of the code's meaning.

 #### BodyForm